 However, while sharing courses on your own website, you’ll have to develop landing pages real fast to outline course details, introduce instructors, promote special offers, and so on.
 It’s been found that custom landing pages and sales pages boost course sales.

 E-learning platforms have their own way of promoting your course via email marketing.
 But if you’ve decided to go with a website, you’ve got to put effort into email marketing.

 Most people who visit your website won’t enroll in your online course.
-The biggest problem is once they leave your site, you won’t be able to reach out to them ever again.
+The biggest problem is that once they leave your site, you won’t be able to reach out to them ever again.

-To overcome this problem, you should grow email lists, send newsletters, and run email campaigns and set up email marketing automation funnels to turn your visitors into students.
+To overcome this problem, you should grow email lists, send newsletters, run email campaigns and set up email marketing automation funnels to turn your visitors into students.
 That said, it’s pretty important to invest in an email marketing tool.